 Responsibilities

 Each partner organization will establish a Core Team to take on the responsibilities of the grant.
-This team needs to be identified on the grant application and will be critical to the success and implementation of the grant.
-This Core Team, of 3-6 individuals, are responsible for:
+As this team is critical to successful grant implementation, its members must be identified on the application.
+This Core Team, of 3-6 individuals is responsible for:

 Eligible Organizations

-Any organization from Kansas can apply, but we imagine the following types of organizations best suited for the grant:
+Any organization from Kansas can apply, but the following types of organizations are best suited for the grant: